jkirsons/Duke3D/README.md

 Most files in this code base have been modified, and do not represent the original content from this author.

 ### Game Code
+Folder: <b>"components/Game"</b>
-The original Duke Nukem Game code (folder: <b>"components/Game"</b>) is licensed under GNU General Public License v2.0 (see LICENSE).
+The original Duke Nukem Game code is licensed under GNU General Public License v2.0 (see LICENSE).

-The Chocolate Duke modifications (folder: <b>"components/Game"</b>) were not released with a license, but permission from the author to "do whatever you want with my code" (see https://github.com/fabiensanglard/chocolate_duke3D/issues/48)
+The Chocolate Duke modifications were not released with a license, but permission from the author to "do whatever you want with my code" (see https://github.com/fabiensanglard/chocolate_duke3D/issues/48)

 Most files in this code base have been modified, and do not represent the original content from these authors.

 ### SDL Library
+Folder: <b>"components/SDL"</b>
-The SDL library function wrapper (folder: <b>"components/SDL"</b>) contains parts of the Simple DirectMedia Layer library that is licensed under the ZLIB license (see ZLIB_LICENSE).
+The SDL library function wrapper contains parts of the Simple DirectMedia Layer library that is licensed under the ZLIB license (see LICENSE_ZLIB).

 All files in this code base are either new or extensively modified, and do not represent the original SDL Library.

 ### SPI LCD Functions
+Files: <b>"components/SDL/spi_lcd.c and components/SDL/spi_lcd.h"</b>
-The SPI LCD functions (folder: <b>"components/SDL/spi_lcd.c and components/SDL/spi_lcd.h"</b>) are Copyright 2016-2017 Espressif Systems (Shanghai) PTE LTD and licenced under the Apache License 2.0 (see http://www.apache.org/licenses/LICENSE-2.0)
+The SPI LCD functions are Copyright 2016-2017 Espressif Systems (Shanghai) PTE LTD and licenced under the Apache License 2.0 (see http://www.apache.org/licenses/LICENSE-2.0)

 These files have been modified, and do not represent the original content from this author.

 ### ESP32 Wrapper
+Folder: <b>"main"</b>
-Parts by me (folder: <b>"main"</b>) are licensed under GNU General Public License v2.0 (see LICENSE).
+Parts by me are licensed under GNU General Public License v2.0 (see LICENSE).